raphael-bres/AGILE2023-reproduction/README.md

 - 2021, neon green
 - 2022, brown

-You can add the start and end point by using the tool "Extract Specific Vertices".
-As parameters, choose alldata.shp as input layer, for "Vertex indices" write 0,-1 and you can launch the tool.
+You can add the starting and ending point by using the tool "Extract Specific Vertices" from the toolbox.
+As parameters, choose the routes file as input layer, for "Vertex indices" write 0,-1 (0 for starting and -1 for ending) and you can launch the tool.
 A layer named "Vertices" should appear in the "Layers" menu.
 On the properties of that new layer, in the "Symbology" tab, change "Single symbol" to "Categorized" and use the "vertex_pos" attribute with the 0 in red and the -1 in green.
-The traces for the other years are hidden behind the others so you can let them as you want.
+The traces for the other years are hidden behind the others so you can raise the hidden layers' width.

-On the map, figure 5 is on the top right, figure 6 is on the bottom and figure 7 is on the top left.
+On the map, Figure 5 and 6 are on the right route.
+Figure 5 is around the starting point and Figure 6 around the ending point.
+Figure 7 is on the left route.